hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_helm.rst

 - Update the `auth.jwksUrl` entry to point to your auth provider's JWK set document by replacing ``OIDC_AUTHORITY_URL`` with your auth provider's OIDC URL, as explained above.
 - If you are running on a version of Kubernetes earlier than 1.24, set `enableHealthProbes` to `false` to disable the gRPC liveness and readiness probes.
 - Add `db.volumeSize` and `db.volumeStorageClass` to the values file adjust persistant storage size and storage class if necessary.
 (These values default to 20GiB and `standard-rwo`)
+- Optionally, you might want to modify the `postgresPassword` entry setting it to a secure value.
+If you do that, remember to change it in ``cn-node-0.1.0-SNAPSHOT/examples/sv-helm/postgres-values.yaml`` too.

 An SV node includes a validator app so you also need to configure that.
 Please modify the file ``cn-node-0.1.0-SNAPSHOT/examples/sv-helm/validator-values.yaml`` as follows: